retifrav/qml-webchannel-websockets/README.md

-# qml-webchannel-websockets
+# QML WebChannel and WebSockets

-QML examples for WebChannel and WebSockets
+QML examples for WebChannel and WebSockets.